-‘Dance Moms’ Brynn Rumfallo Quits Dance Moms Over ‘Sexy’ Dance, But Is She Back On The Show?
+‘Dance Moms’ Brynn Rumfallo Quits ‘Dance Moms’ Over ‘Sexy’ Dance, But Is She Back On The Show?

 A post shared by Ashlee Allen (@ashleedancemoms) on

-Dance Moms has certainly always been known for its fair share of drama, but in the past couple of weeks things have taken a turn for the worse.
+Dance Moms has certainly always been known for its fair share of drama, but over the past couple of weeks, things have taken a turn for the worse.
 Abby Lee Miller, the owner of the dance studio where the girls competed, has quit the show after stating that she was manipulated by producers to do things she didn’t want to do.

 The girls, left stranded without a dance teacher, have had their mentor replaced by Dancing with the Stars’ Cheryl Burke, who will act as their coach and choreographer for the rest of the season.